ArinaRadyuk/Repository-data-collector/README.md

 ### pipelines.py

 My data model uses embedded documents to describe a one-to-one relationship between connected data.
-Embedding connected data in a single document can reduce the number of read operations required to obtain data.
-I embed the ReleaseInfo data and CommitInfo data in the Github data, as in the following document:
+It can reduce the number of read operations required to obtain data: